Museum of Brisbane

 Closed: Good Friday, Christmas Day, Boxing Day, New Year’s Day

 Open: Anzac Day 1pm – 5pm, all other public holidays 10am – 5pm

 Wheelchair access is available throughout Museum of Brisbane and City Hall.
-Please note that wheelchair access is not available for the clock tower.
-If additional assistance is required please contact Museum on 07 3339 0800 to make arrangements before you arrive.
+Please note that wheelchair access is not available for the Clock Tower.
+If additional assistance is required please contact Museum on +617 3339 0800 to make arrangements before you arrive.

-If you book for a group of 10 or more, Museum Customer Service Officers will be on hand to make your visit as enjoyable as possible.
-A Museum Customer Service Officer will introduce your group to the current exhibitions and museum facilities and will answer questions about them.
-They will also be able to provide you with exhibition brochures and related materials to use during your visit.
+If you book for a group of 10 or more, our Museum team will be on hand to make your visit as enjoyable as possible.
+Our Museum team personalise your tour, introducing your group to the current exhibitions and museum facilities, highlighting artworks and stories of interest and answering all your questions.
+We can also provide you with exhibition brochures and related materials to use during your visit.

 School and group visits to the Museum are welcome throughout the year.
-To help us ensure that your visit is a rewarding one, we ask that you provide us with two weeks in advance notice of your visit.
-Visit our Education section for more information.
+To help us ensure your visit is a rewarding one, we ask that you provide us with two weeks advance notice of your visit.
+Visit our MoB Learn section for more information.

 Located on the ground floor of City Hall, the opening of Shingle Inn City Hall is the reincarnation of one of Brisbane’s oldest and most loved café restaurants.
 Originally opened in 1936 on Edward Street, Shingle Inn was well known for its superior quality cakes, unique environment and outstanding service.
 Now within one of Brisbane’s most recognised buildings, City Hall, Shingle Inn continues its tradition as a location that can reach across the generational divide, making it the ideal location for special occasions and memorable outings.